 After bringing the University of Massachusetts basketball program to national prominence in the ‘90s and resurrecting the Memphis basketball program in the 2000s, Calipari became the 22nd coach in UK history and seventh in the last 80 years.

-Calipari compiled a 193-71 record (.731) during his eight-year career at Massachusetts, including a 108-44 mark (.684) in Atlantic 10 play.
-In addition to five straight NCAA Tournaments, UMass also made two appearances in the NIT, advancing to the NIT final four in 1991.
+Calipari compiled a 193-71 on-court record (.731) during his eight-year career at Massachusetts, including a 108-44 mark (.684) in A-10 play.
+In addition to five straight NCAA Tournaments and a Final Four appearance in 1996, UMass also made two appearances in the NIT, advancing to the NIT semifinals in 1991.
 The 1990-91 season was the first of six straight seasons in which the Minutemen won at least 20 games.

-Calipari’s personal 20-win streak has reached the 17-season mark after 35 wins in his first year at UK and 29 in his second.
-All nine of his Memphis clubs won 20-plus games, along with his last six teams at UMass.
 In his final season at UMass, Calipari was named the 1996 Naismith National Coach of the Year and The Sporting News National Coach of the Year.
-He was also named the Atlantic 10 Coach of the Year for the third time in four years, as well as Basketball Times East Region Coach of the Year.
+He was also named the A-10 Coach of the Year for the third time in four years, as well as the Basketball Times East Region Coach of the Year.